 Our Cananga essential oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers or carrier oils.Cautions

 Caraway is native to Europe, Russia, and North Africa but is cultivated in many other countries.
 Fossilized remains of the seeds of caraway have been dated as far back as 8,000 years.
 Records show that this herb was used by the Egyptians and Romans as a food ingredient.
+The seeds of this plant are most commonly known for their use in rye bread.
 The Greeks used it for its healing properties.
-It was also known as the Herb of Consecration, with the power to bring sanctity to objects.
-Therefore, it was used to consecrate the sword of knights.
-Caraway is the key ingredient in rye bread.
+It was also known as the Herb of Consecration, with the power to bring sanctity to objects, such as knights' swords.Physical Description

 Cardamom Essential Oil is a member of the ginger family.
 Very prevalent in the cooking and healing practices of India, Cardamom is called Ela in Ayurvedic practices.